- Forrester created another TCO/ROI study that was paid for by SAP.

 The Fictional Nature of ROI Estimates

-Things reached an extraordinary place at i2 when Strategic Services began pricing some deals not based up0n a typically negotiated software license fee but based upon a percentage of the cost savings that were to come from the software.
+Things reached an extraordinary place at i2 when Strategic Services began pricing some deals not based on a typically negotiated software license fee but on a percentage of the cost savings that were to come from the software.
 As if i2 did not have enough bias in providing ROI estimates for its software, it further increased the bias by making sales based upon a percentage of the ROI estimate.
 This was an entirely fictional world in which Strategic Services lived, and for whatever reason, prospects often bought the unrealistic ROI estimations produced by Strategic Services.

 This was an entirely fictional world in which Strategic Services lived, and for whatever reason, prospects often bought the unrealistic ROI estimations produced by Strategic Services.